GOodGOD1/Firmware-LaserCutter-Marlin/README.md

-RepRap Laser firmware
+Marlin-based Laser Cutter/Engraver Firmware
 ==========================================

-This repository holds the firmware for a laser cutter based on Marlin software and RepRap compatible hardware.
-The original firmware was forked from https://github.com/lansing-makers-network/buildlog-lasercutter-marlin.
+This repository holds the firmware for a laser cutter/engraver based on Marlin software ( version 1.0.0 ) and RepRap compatible hardware.
+The original firmware was forked from https://github.com/lansing-makers-network/buildlog-lasercutter-marlin and few modifications have been added.

 Check the other information pages:
  * [HARDWARE](https://github.com/freakyattic/Firmware-LaserCutter-Marlin/blob/master/HARDWARE.md) information about connections, condigurations ...